 Cayo Espanto, Belize

 scnhnc052008/ShutterstockJust a short boat ride from the mainland, this tiny four-acre island offers some serious pampering.
 A personal chef, personal dive master, butler, and the entire staff out on the dock to greet you as you arrive.
 Then you have your own villa—there are only seven—right on the emerald water’s edge with infinity plunge pools.
-Rates are all-inclusive and start at $1,295 per night per villa.
-Or you can rent the whole island with a group of friends for $11,000.
+(Get fit while enjoying the pool with these calorie-torching swimming workouts.)
+Rates for Cayo Espanto are all-inclusive and start at $1,595 per night per villa.
+Or you can rent the whole island with a group of friends for $13,500.

 Guana Island, British Virgin Islands

 BlueOrange Studio/ShutterstockThough the island has 850 acres, it has no public access and yet has seven white-sand beaches for an average of about 30 guests.
 The island is rich with plants and animals, especially bird species, and snorkeling is possible on three reefs.
-Sign up for yoga or tennis lessons, and have a drink at The Club, a colonial Great House.
+Sign up for yoga (and reap its many health benefits), try your hand at tennis lessons, and have a drink at The Club, a colonial Great House.
 Fly into Beef Island and the resort’s boat can pick you up.
 A sea view cottage starts at $695 all-inclusive per night for couples in low season, and go up from there for the villas.

 Content continues below ad

 Cocoa Island, Maldives

 Stockforlife/ShutterstockPerfect for both romantic getaways and family vacations, you might say that at this resort you won’t exactly be staying on an island.
 That’s because your accommodations are out over the turquoise waters and connected to Cocoa Island by boardwalk.
 But these aren’t little straw huts.
 Accommodations range from split-level suites to two-bedroom villas and offer private sun decks.
-Perfect for both romantic getaways and family vacations, activities include catamaran snorkeling trips, amazing scuba diving, fishing, and island hopping trips to experience the local culture.
+Activities include catamaran snorkeling trips, amazing scuba diving, fishing, and island hopping trips to experience the local culture.
 Dine at the resort’s restaurant Ufaa on South Indian-style organic fare, or some Asian and Mediterranean options.
 Or just stay out over the water for room service.
-Rates start at $750 per night.
+Rates start at $900 per night.

 Villa Corallina, Tahiti

-Martin Valigursky/ShutterstockTahiti certainly captures the imagination, but this little resort goes further toward a Robinson Crusoe experience than most others.
-Located on Motu Fareone, a tiny island off the coast of Moorea, this resort is composed of one villa.
+Martin Valigursky/ShutterstockTahiti certainly captures the imagination, but this little resort goes further toward a Robinson Crusoe experience than most others, giving you a chance to enjoy life's simple pleasures.
+Located on Motu Fareone, a tiny island off the coast of Moorea, Villa Corallina is composed of one villa.
 That’s it.
 No roads, just beach, coconuts, and the sea.
 Food can be catered from Moorea or you can take the free shuttle boat across the lagoon for your meals.
 If you are looking for supreme solitude in paradise, this is it.
-Rates start at $350 per night for two in the villa.
+Rates start at $430 per night for two in the villa.

 Bunga Raya Island Resort, Malaysia

-Aidil/ShutterstockOff the coast of the natural wonder of Borneo is this small resort island.
-47 villas built by local craftsmen look out from hillside perches over the beach and the South China Sea.
+Aidil/ShutterstockOff the coast of the natural wonder of Borneo is this small resort island, where 47 villas built by local craftsmen look out from hillside perches over the beach and the South China Sea.
 Dive with sea turtles and whale sharks, explore virgin forests and mangroves, and remove all stress with some spa treatments.
+(Brush up on your spa etiquette before booking your appointment.)
 All units are air-conditioned and offer WiFi and other modern amenities.
 Despite the tropical environment you still have access to a high-quality wine cellar, as well as several restaurant choices, some reachable only by boat.
-Rates start at $540 and include breakfast for two.
+Rates start at $1,700.

 Content continues below ad

 Mantangi Private Island Resort, Fiji

 Fregate Island Resort, Seychelles

 Jag_cz/Shutterstock 489640444Just south of the equator in the Indian Ocean and a short flight from the main island of Mahé, is Frégate, a jungle-covered granite island speckled with boulders and surrounded by seven beaches like powdered sugar.
 Central to the island is a 125-meter granite peak and amid the abundant green you’ll find giant tortoises and the magnificent towering banyan trees.
 Seventeen villas (one of them presidential) built with mahogany and African teak wood and cool marble floors feature ocean views.
 They have both a Jacuzzi and private infinity pool.
-Eat in one of the restaurants or create a gourmet picnic on a secluded beach.
+Eat in one of the restaurants or create a gourmet beach picnic.
 Many of the fruits and vegetables are grown right on the island.
 The resort has a strong ecological commitment; you can even adopt a giant tortoise.
-Rates for a villa for two start at 2,700 Euros for a three-day minimum stay and include food and activities such as guided hikes and windsurfing.
+Rates for a Frégate villa for two start at 4,700 Euros (about $5,495) and include food and activities such as guided hikes, windsurfing and a welcome massage.

 Sonora Resort, British Columbia

 2009fotofriends/ShutterstockA private island doesn’t always mean the tropics.
 Sonora Resort marries the insular solitude with the beauty of the North.
-See grizzly bears, kayak in the sea, go fly-fishing, or take a wilderness tour.
+See grizzly bears, kayak in the sea, go fly-fishing (and take epic fishing photos), or take a wilderness tour.
 At the end of the day, relax in a five-star spa before returning to your spacious suite with a spectacular ocean view.
 Arrival is by water taxi or you can take a 50-minute helicopter ride from Vancouver.
-Rates per room start at $500 and are inclusive of all fine dining meals, most drinks, and all resort facilities–tennis, saunas, and stocked fly-fishing ponds.
+In the low season, Sonora Resort room rates start at $645 ($850 for couples) and change during the high season to $1,005 ($1,270 for couples).
+These include all fine dining meals, most drinks, and all resort facilities–tennis, saunas, and stocked fly-fishing ponds.
 Extra activities include a glacier tour by helicopter, salmon fishing, or even whitewater rafting.